History of AEK Athens F.C.: 1963–64 season

-In 1963, the management removed Csaknády and Heinrich Müller was hired.
-Ibrahim Mughrabi and Panikos Krystallis departed and returned to their homelands.
-Kostas Papageorgiou and Giorgos Karafeskos were among the additions.
-AEK played for the first time in their history in the UEFA competitions, for the preliminary round of the European Cup, where they were eliminated by Monaco.
-AEK ended up finishing third, but they won the Cup, even though the final did not take place, since the other semi-finalists, Panathinaikos and Olympiacos were disqualified due to serious incidents of their fans in the semi-final at Leoforos Alexandras Stadium.
-After five consecutive wins of Kostas Nestoridis, the league's top scorer was Mimis Papaioannou, who with 29 goals kept the award within the club.
-In the end of the season Müller left the club due to financial differences with the renewal of his contract.
+In 1963, the club dismissed Csaknády and Heinrich Müller was appointed.
+Ibrahim Mughrabi and Panikos Krystallis left the club and returned to their respective countries.
+Aleko Yordan and Kostas Papageorgiou were among the additions.

+AEK made their debut in UEFA competitions, in the preliminary round of the European Cup, where they were eliminated by Monaco.

+AEK ended up finishing third, but they won the Cup, although the final was not played, since the other semi-finalists, Panathinaikos and Olympiacos were disqualified following serious incidents involving their fans in the semi-final at Leoforos Alexandras Stadium.
+After Kostas Nestoridis' five consecutive wins, the league's top scorer was Mimis Papaioannou, who with 29 goals kept the award within the club.
+At the end of the season Müller left the club due to financial disagreements over the renewal of his contract.